f5devcentral/bigip-automation/level-3/README.md

 ## Use case workflow
 The workflow for this use case is as follows:
   1. The Terraform code is stored on a Git platform (GitLab on-prem or cloud).
   1. Users clone the repository to their local machines.
-(Terraform is NOT required)
   1. Users create or make changes to the Terraform files and commit these changes back to the Git repository with appropriate commit messages.
-  1. GitLab triggers a pipeline that runs the Terraform commands automatically.
+  1. GitLab triggers the pipeline that runs the Terraform commands.

 **Benefits:**
   - All benefits of `Level-2` use case